camunda/blog.camunda.org/content/post/2019/12/ext-task-clients-130-spring-boot-starter-340-assert-500.md

 );
 ```

-In the code example shown above, the NodeJS Client is configured, bootstrapped, and
+In the code example shown above, the NodeJS Client is configured, bootstrapped and
 finally subscribed to the topic name `compute-total`.
 Additionally, the subscription
 is configured only to fetch external tasks belonging to the process with the version
 tag `1.5.2`.